 The federally-protected Katmai National Park and Preserve is world famous for Alaska brown bear viewing.
 Accessible only by air, this is Alaska wilderness in its rawest form.

-Katmai bear viewing at Brooks Falls is self guided, but Katmai National Park Rangers provide an initial briefing upon arrival and are available for questions.
-An on-site wait list for the Lower River bear viewing platform may be implemented when visitation reaches capacity, to ensure quality bear viewing. what this means is that sometimes the bearing viewing is crowded and the ranger may ask you to move to another platform.
+While the Katmai bear viewing at Brooks Falls is self guided, Katmai National Park Rangers provide an initial briefing upon arrival and are available throughout the park for questions.
+An on-site wait list for the Lower River bear viewing platform may be implemented when visitation reaches capacity to ensure quality bear viewing.
+What this means is that sometimes the bear viewing is crowded and the ranger may ask you to move to another platform.
 The is plenty of room in Katmai overall to see bears.